 In April 2013, we entered into a strategic collaboration agreement and a marketing cooperation agreement to form a strategic alliance between several of our affiliated entities, including Weibo Technology, Weimeng, and Beijing SINA Internet Information Service Co., Ltd., an affiliate of SINA, and several entities affiliated with Alibaba, including Alibaba (China) Co., Ltd., Taobao (China) Software Co., Ltd., Zhejiang Tmall.com Technology Co., Ltd. and Alibaba (China) Internet Technology Co., Ltd., to jointly explore social commerce and develop innovative marketing solutions to enable merchants on Alibaba e-commerce platforms to better connect and build relationships with Weibo users.
 Under these agreements, the parties agreed to cooperate on a non-exclusive basis in respect of user account sharing, data sharing, platform integration, product development, payment supporting for both personal computer and mobile businesses, marketing activities and other aspects of the parties' businesses.
-The strategic collaboration has generated \$49.1 million, \$107.6 million and \$137.4 million in advertising and marketing revenues in aggregate for us for the twelve months ended 2013, 2014 and 2015, respectively.
-The strategic collaboration agreement and the marketing cooperation agreement expired in January 2016, and our cooperation with Alibaba continues in the ordinary course of business.
+The strategic collaboration generated \$49.1 million, \$107.6 million and \$137.4 million in advertising and marketing revenues in aggregate for us for the twelve months ended 2013, 2014 and 2015, respectively.
+The strategic collaboration agreement and marketing cooperation agreement expired in January 2016.
+However, Alibaba still remains as our largest customer, and we rely on them to enable us to offer e-commerce advertisement solutions to their merchants.